 During the Dunkirk evacuation, the Royal Air Force (RAF) successfully resisted the Luftwaffe, saving the operation from failure.
 Still, the German fighters bombarded the beach, destroyed numerous vessels and pursued ships within a few miles of the English coast.

 The harbor at Dunkirk was bombed out of use, and smaller civilian vessels had to ferry the soldiers from the beaches to the warships waiting at sea.
-But for nine days, the evacuation continued—a miracle to the Allied commanders and the rank-and-file soldiers who had expected utter disaster.
+But for nine days, the evacuation continued—a miracle to the Allied commanders and the rank-and-file soldiers who had expected utter annihilation.

 By June 4, when the Germans closed in and the operation came to an end, more than 338,000 soldiers were saved.
 In the days following the successful evacuation, the campaign became known as the “Miracle of Dunkirk.”